agama-project/agama/doc/dbus_api.md

        out u result)
 ~~~

 Deletes a discovered iSCSI node.
-The iSCSI node object is unexported.
+The iSCSI node object is not exported.
 Note that connected nodes cannot be deleted.

 Arguments: